inabahare/lewd2/readme.md

-Now that that's done, it is time for us to start the server! `$ npm start` This will launch the site using PM2 [More information on using PM2](https://pm2.keymetrics.io/)
+Now that that's done, it is time for us to start the server! `$ npm start` This will launch the site using PM2 [More information on using PM2](https://pm2.keymetrics.io/) And if we want to stop the server we run `$ npm run stop`

 Now for serving static files for the frontend.
 For production see the next section regarding configuring NGINX.
 This, however, is not preferred for development and for that _NODE\_ENV_ can be set to _development_ which will cause the app itself to serve static files for the frontend.